YamanQD/Labeeb/README.md

 ### Tasks

-Some tasks has been setup for basic operations, they run commands properly at the right working directories.
+Some tasks have been setup for basic operations.

-So you can take advantage of them.
+They run commands properly at the right working directories so you can take advantage of them.

 ### Working with terminals